 If you’re looking for a professional bio, you can scroll to the bottom.

-In January of 2015 I graduated from 24 years of homeschooling my four amazing children, who are now superlative adults.
-(I have less housework, but the place is still dusty, I’m afraid.)
+In January of 2015 I graduated from 24 years of homeschooling my four amazing children, who are now superlative adults, with 3 precious grandchildren.

 In all the messes of life, I want to walk in the Spirit, in the resurrection power of our Savior, Jesus Christ.